Cornelius Griffin

-Cornelius Griffin (/kɔːrˈnɛliəs/; born December 3, 1976) is a former American football defensive tackle.
-He was drafted by the New York Giants in the second round of the 2000 NFL Draft.
+Cornelius Griffin (/kɔːrˈnɛliəs/; born December 3, 1976) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the New York Giants in the second round of the 2000 NFL draft.
 He played college football at Pearl River Community College and Alabama.

 Griffin also played for the Washington Redskins.